MicrosoftDocs/azure-docs/articles/azure-portal/quick-create-bicep.md

 # Quickstart: Create a dashboard in the Azure portal by using a Bicep file

 A dashboard in the Azure portal is a focused and organized view of your cloud resources.
 This quickstart focuses on the process of deploying a Bicep file to create a dashboard.
-The dashboard shows the performance of a virtual machine (VM), as well as some static information and links.
+The dashboard shows the performance of a virtual machine (VM), and some static information and links.

 [!INCLUDE [About Bicep](../../includes/resource-manager-quickstart-bicep-introduction.md)]